feldnerd/MNIST_FindingMino/README.md

 # MNIST_FindingMino

-Neural network solution to finding the minimum of two MNIST images
+Neural network solution to finding the minimum of two MNIST images.

-FindingMino_Train.ipynb - load and preprocess data, train, validate and save model
+FindingMino_Train.ipynb - load and preprocess data, train, validate and save model in the Trained_Models directory.

-FindingMino_Test.ipynb - run saved model on test data
+FindingMino_Test.ipynb - runs a model trained on Google Colabs, for ~90 minutes using a TPU and High-Ram runtime.